 FVRCP protects three airborne viruses, all of which have the potential to be lethal.
 These are feline viral rhinotracheitis, calicivirus, and panleukopenia.
-Rhinotracheitis and Calicivirus both may result in upper respiratory infections, signs of which include mild to severe nasal discharge, tongue ulcers, redness, and pain of the eyes, nose, and mouth.
-Panleukopenia, also called feline parvovirus and feline distemper, attacks the GI and immune systems.
+Rhinotracheitis and calicivirus both may cause upper respiratory infections, signs of which include mild to severe nasal discharge, tongue ulcers, redness, and pain of the eyes, nose, and mouth.
+Panleukopenia, also called feline parvovirus or feline distemper, attacks the GI and immune systems.

-Cats may be born with the feline leukemia virus or contract it after birth via intimate contact with another cat.
-In the latter case, transmission usually occurs when a kitten or young cat comes into contact with in infected cat via the milk of his or her mother, grooming or fighting, mostly among outdoor cats or those in multi-cat households.
-This disease primarily attacks the immune system of the infected cat, and can potentially lead to several kinds of cancer.
+Cats can be born with the feline leukemia virus or contract it after birth via intimate contact with another cat.
+In the latter case, transmission occurs when a kitten or young cat comes into contact with an infected cat via the milk of his or her mother, grooming, or fighting.
+This is most common among outdoor cats or those in multi-cat households.
+The disease primarily attacks the infected cat’s immune system and can potentially lead to several kinds of cancer.
 This virus is among the leading causes of death in cats.

 The vaccination prevents the transmission of this life-threatening disease to healthy cats.
 It can even help protect cats who have already been infected with the feline leukemia virus from contracting other types of cancers related to this disease.
 Kittens should be given two vaccinations and a booster when they reach one-year-old.
 Adult cats who go outside are also at risk and should be re-vaccinated on an annual basis.